 I’ve made the ribs a dozen times now, so that was easy.
 I also whipped up a super delicious Asian-Style Slaw that was perfect with them.

-And it’s a good thing I started working on the carrot cake a couple of days ahead of time, because I wasn’t happy with the first two versions.
+And it’s a good thing I started working on this Gluten-Free Spiced Carrot Cake a couple of days ahead of time, because I wasn’t happy with the first two versions.
 Since both my husband and son are gluten-free, there was no question the cake had to be also — which is definitely why it was tricky.

 That’s a rule I never break!

 Enjoy every last morsel of this oh-s0-delicious, three-times-a charm, Gluten-Free Spiced Carrot Cake with Cardamom Cream Cheese Frosting!

 You can use any gluten-free flour you’d like — I always use this one and have good results.

 **Please note that the total prep time of 1 hour does NOT include the time it takes the cake to cool, which is a few hours.
 It must be cool before you frost it.
 Ideally, you should bake the cake the night before you want to frost and serve it.

 - 3/4 cup plus 1 teaspoon olive oil, divided

 - 1 cup plus 1 tablespoon granulated sugar, divided